Loading...

 Portion Control

-Add non-starchy vegetables like broccoli, spinach, or kale to your meal.
-These are high in fiber and can help slow down the absorption of carbohydrates.
+Include a generous serving of non-starchy vegetables like leafy greens, broccoli, or cauliflower.
+These can help slow down the digestion and absorption of carbohydrates.

-Include a side of lean protein such as grilled fish or tofu to help stabilize blood sugar levels.
+Add a side of grilled chicken or tofu to your meal.
+Protein helps stabilize blood sugar levels by slowing down carbohydrate digestion.

 healthspan-mbl